Chatbot Guide: How to Start With Chatbots

 The trigger also allows you to name the button – this is what the visitor will see in the Launcher’s list.

-Another part of our Bots Launcher system is the “Transfer to operator message.”
-It triggers when the bot has finished its work with the visitor and the conversation was sent to the operator.
-It can be enabled, disabled and edited here:
+Another option of our Bots Launcher system is the “Transfer to operator’ message.
+It will trigger when the bot has finished its work with the visitor and the conversation is about to be sent to t operator.
+You can enable, disable or edited it here:

-Changing the text of the message is made through the clickable “here” button below.
+The text of that message can be changed through the clickable “here” button.
 Once clicked on, it will open a panel allowing to adjust the message there:

 To make some of the workflows compliant with the GDPR laws in Europe, we suggest you add a step to your workflow to ask visitors and future leads for consent.
 Here’s how you can do this: